Do Dragon Boats Tip Over? How to Stay Safe and Prevent the Worst

 Environmental Factors: Winds and Water Current

-Strong winds and unpredictable water currents can impact the boat's balance.
-On windy days, the boat's high profile can act like a sail, making it more prone to tipping.
-If the wind is really strong, it’s best to prioritize safety and call the practice off.
+Strong winds and shifting currents can mess with a dragon boat’s balance.
+On windy days, the boat’s high profile turns into a giant sail, making it way easier to tip.
+If the wind is too intense, just cancel practice—better to skip a session than end up swimming.

 Condition of the Boat